All Products

 2. Apply for client certificates using a private intermediate CA.

-1. Log on to the Certificate Management Service console, and in the left navigation pane, choose Certificate Management > PCA Certificate Management.
+1. Log on to the Certificate Management Service console.
+In the left navigation pane, choose Certificate Management > PCA Certificate Management.

-2. On the Private CAs tab, find the target intermediate CA, and in the Actions column, click Apply for Certificate.
+2. On the Private CAs tab, find the target intermediate CA, and click Apply for Certificate in the Actions column. image

 3. Export the client certificate.

-1. On the Private CAs tab, find the private intermediate CA from which the required private certificate is issued and click Certificates in the Actions column.
+1. On the Private CAs tab, find the private intermediate CA and click Certificates in the Actions column.

-2. On the Certificates page, find the private certificate that you want to download and click Download in the Actions column.
+2. On the Certificates page, find the certificate and click Download in the Actions column.

-Method 2: Generate client certificates using non-Alibaba Cloud-issued CA certificates
+Method 2: Generate client certificates using self-signed CA certificates

-Self-signed root CA or self-signed intermediate CA certificates are supported for mutual authentication.
-This topic uses a self-signed root CA certificate as an example.
+Both self-signed root CA and self-signed intermediate CA certificates are supported.
+This example uses a self-signed root CA certificate.

 openssl genrsa -out root.key 4096